 The grade forgiveness policy permits a student to repeat a course in an attempt to improve a grade of D or F earned in the course.
-Only the last grade earned in a repeated course will be computed into the student's GPA.
 On the transcript, "repeated" shows the initial attempts and "replaces prior course" indicates the last attempt.
-The student will be limited to three attempts (two repeats) per course with a grade being issued for the third attempt [F.A.C.
-6A-14.0301 1(b)].
-Withdrawals and audits count as attempts after the add/drop period.
-Withdrawals will not be used to increase a GPA.